Walter-Gaitan/Walter-Gaitan-free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 ### Vocabulary Table
 - The table should only include nouns, verbs, adverbs, and adjectives.
-- The table of vocabulary should only have the following columns: English, Native Language, Definition.
+- The table of vocabulary should only have the following columns: English, Native Language, Type.
 - Do not provide particles in the vocabulary table; the student needs to figure out the correct particles to use.
 - Ensure there are no repeats, e.g., if "see" verb is repeated twice, show it only once.
 - If there is more than one version of a word, show the most common example.